statisticsnorway/PxWeb/FiletypesInFilebasedSystem.md

 ...
 INFO  PCAxis.Paxiom.GroupRegistry - domain_region already loaded for ...

-(The name of the .vs file is not used, only the .vs -ending matters.)
+The name of the .vs file is not used, only the .vs -ending matters.

-Q1: What are the roles of ValueCode and Valuetext in the .vs file (compared to the ones in the px-file)?
-Q2: What is the intented use of multiple domains, is this ?

-(?)The valueset itself can not be selected by the user,(?) only the aggregations in the vs-file.
+The valueset itself can not be selected by the user,(current bug) only the aggregations in the vs-file.